eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_registry/features/mongodb-storage.md

 	</dependency>
 ```

-Then included, you can activate it by either setting the active profile or the *registry.type* attribute:
+Once included, you can activate it by setting the active profile:

 ```
  -Dspring.profiles.active=logEvents,mongoDbStorage
 ```

-Dont't forget to also set the mongodb url as property
+You also have to set the mongodb URL.

+You can set it as a property like this:

 ```
 -Dspring.data.mongodb.uri=mongodb://admin:admin@localhost:27017/
 ```

-or use the environment variable
+Or by using the Docker environment variable:

 ```
 SPRING_DATA_MONGODB_URI=mongodb://admin:admin@localhost:27017/